dotnet/arcade/Documentation/CorePackages/Publishing.md

 ![build-with-post-build-stages](./images/build-with-post-build-stages.png)

-#### Advanced Scenarios
+#### Advanced scenarios

 ##### Publishing to custom feeds

 By default, public builds currently also publish their assets to the legacy `dotnetfeed/dotnet-core` feed besides the new AzDO feeds (e.g., dotnet5-transport, dotnet5, etc).
-The SDK provides a mechanism to let you override override the publishing to `dotnetfeed/dotnet-core` to instead publish to a different custom feed of your choice.
-The steps to enable this override are:
+The SDK provides a mechanism to let you override the publishing to `dotnetfeed/dotnet-core` to instead publish to a different custom feed of your choice.
+The steps to do this are:

 1. Create a Pull Request in Arcade that adds a new mapping between the category of your build assets to the desired target feed.
 The mapping needs to go in the `TargetStaticFeed` ItemGroup in this file:
     [/src/Microsoft.DotNet.Arcade.Sdk/tools/SdkTasks/SetupTargetFeeds.proj](https://github.com/dotnet/arcade/blob/fd91e27589e69c0a97db2e208b112a24ab989180/src/Microsoft.DotNet.Arcade.Sdk/tools/SdkTasks/SetupTargetFeeds.proj).
 See example below: